TJ-Solergibert/transformers-in-supercomputers/README.md

 ### Mixed precision
 Another factor we have studied is the effect of mixed precision.
 We will work with fp32 and fp16, as, despite Accelerate offering the ability to work with bf16 and fp8, we cannot use them because V100 GPUs do not support them.
 ### Evaluation batch size
 To make model predictions, we don't need to calculate gradients, so we will use the `torch.no_grad()` context manager, which will save us a significant amount of VRAM.
 This allows us to use larger evaluation batch sizes.
-We have studied evaluation batch sizes from 128, 256, 512, 1024, 2048 up to 4096, the maximum allowed by the GPU before incurring in Out Of Memory (OOM) errors.
+We have studied evaluation batch sizes from 128, 256, 512, 1024, 2048 up to 4096, the maximum allowed by the GPU before incurring in OOM errors.

 ## Modifications
 ### Distributed evaluation with a shared file system